 - ½ teaspoon chili flakes optional, but recommended

-- ½ teaspoon black salt optional, but recommended
+- ½ teaspoon black salt optional, but highly recommended

 Instructions

-- Preheat your oven to 375 degrees F and grease a 9" pie plate or line it with parchment paper.
+- Preheat your oven to 375℉/190℃ and grease a 9" pie plate or line it with parchment paper.

 - Chop your veggies and set aside.
 Use two cups of your favourite veggies.

-- Add all remaining ingredients in a medium mixing bowl and whisk to combine.
-Then fold in the chopped veggies.
+- Place all the remaining ingredients in a medium mixing bowl and whisk to combine.
+Then stir in the chopped veggies.

 - Transfer the mixture to your pie plate and smooth out the top with a silicone spatula.
 Bake for 30-35 minutes, until the edges are brown and the middle is set.
 A toothpick inserted in the middle should come out mostly clean, but not completely dry.